jingw222/redditdailybot/README.md

-# A Reddit submission highlights bot
+# A Reddit daily digest bot

-This script fetches top n submissions per subreddit, and sends them via emails if a submission's score or number of comments exceeds a threshold.
+This script fetches top n submissions per subreddit, and sends them via emails if a submission's score or number of comments exceeds a certain threshold.

 ![demo](demo.png)